imgag/ngs-bits/doc/tools/GenesToTranscripts.md

 	Relevant transcripts are: 'preferred transcript in NGSD', 'MANE select', 'MANE plus clinical', 'Ensembl canonical' (if none of those exist, the longest coding or longest transcript is used)

 	Mandatory parameters:
-	  -mode <enum>      Mode: all = all transcripts, best = best transcript, relevant = all relevant transcripts.
+	  -mode <enum>      Mode: all = all transcripts, best = best transcript, relevant = all relevant transcripts, mane_select = only MANE select transcripts.
-	                    Valid: 'all,best,relevant'
+	                    Valid: 'all,best,relevant,mane_select'

 	Optional parameters:
 	  -in <file>        Input TXT file with one gene symbol per line.
 If unset, reads from STDIN.